Marian-Vittek/raspilot/README.md

 you will need to install corresponding libraries.
 That are common libraries like 'pigpio' and/or 'bcm2835'.

+This project is not mature enough to be used by third parties.
-If you have the courage to compile and try Raspilot then:
+However, if you have the courage to compile and try Raspilot then:

 1.)
 Clone Raspilot to your Raspberry Pi